simondevyoutube/Quick_3D_MMORPG/README.md

   - folder structure
     - data -> when keeping information within the scripts is labourious
     - entities -> Things that could be placed in a world
-    - functions -> Code that does something for something else
     - interfaces -> Code that organizes/does-the-bookkeeping-for entities and other systems
+    - ui -> svelte components used within the pages, includes world ui
+    - worlds -> games that've combined various interfaces, entities, ui etc...
     - routes -> used by svelte-kit for routing
-    - ui -> svelte components used within the pages, includes world ui
   - remove/renamed folders/files/code
     - Components have been removed.
 Integrate a class or function instead.
     - rotation -> quaternion